vincentnam/docker_datalake/README.md

 The github repository is mirrored to follow the progress of the Gitlab repository and to be synchronized.

+Issues and merge requests are manually mirrored.
+As in github and Gitlab, ID for issues and merge requests are handled in differents way, linked issues / merge requests in message commit can't be mirrored from Gitlab.
+To follow commit history, it wont be possible to get linked from gitlab in github.

+Moreover, merge requests from gitlab are on github linked in corresponding issues or in a new issue (see closed issues.).

 # Data lake architecture POC hosted on OSIRIM (https://osirim.irit.fr/site/)

 This repository is the main working repository for the data lake architecture.